KSP-KOS/KOS/doc/source/structures/misc/vecdraw.rst

         // paramters LABEL, SCALE, SHOW, and WIDTH.
         SET vd TO VECDRAW(V(0,0,0), 5*north:vector, red).

-    To make a :struct:`VecDraw` disappear, you can either set its :attr:`VecDraw:SHOW` to false or just UNSET the variable, or re-assign it.
+    To make a :struct:`VecDraw` disappear, you can either set its :attr:`VecDraw:SHOW` to false or just :ref:`UNSET <unset>` the variable, or re-assign it.
 An example using :struct:`VecDraw` can be seen in the documentation for :func:`POSITIONAT()`.

 .. _clearvecdraws: